Alexei Yepishev: Post-war career

 On 11 May 1962, Yepishev was promoted to the rank of Army General and appointed Chief of the Main Political Directorate of the Soviet Army and Navy, effectively the Armed Forces' political supervisor.
 The reason for his sudden promotion is assumed to have been a conflict between the communist party leadership and senior army officers, including Yepishev's predecessor, Filipp Golikov, and his war time colleague Marshal Moskalenko, who opposed Khrushchev's rash decision to ship nuclear missiles to Cuba.
 The appointment of a party official with only a limited military background was a way of re-establishing party control over the armed forces.
 He held the post for 23 years.
 When Khrushchev was toppled from power and removed from the Central Committee of the CPSU on 16 November 1964, Yepishev, who had been a candidate member since 1952, was promoted to fill the vacancy.

 In 1968, during the Prague Spring, when the Czechoslovak communist party under Alexander Dubček was attempting to combine state control of industry with free speech and the abolition of censorship, Yepishev was the first high-ranking official to hint publicly, in May 1968, that the USSR might use military force to suppress the experiment.
 On 15–18 August, he accompanied the Minister for Defence, Marshal Andrei Grechko on an inspection tour of the Red Army units who invaded Czechoslovakia days later, on 21 August.

-In spring 1979, Yepishev led a military delegation to Kabul, just before the Red Army invaded Afghanistan on 24 December 1979, setting off a war that lasted six years.
+In spring 1979, Yepishev led a military delegation to Kabul, just before the Soviet Army invaded Afghanistan on 24 December 1979, setting off a war that lasted ten years.

 In July 1985, Yepishev was the first high ranking Soviet communist official to be removed from office after the reformer Mikhail Gorbachev took control of the communist party.
 He went into semi-retirement with the title of inspector in the Ministry of Defense, but died shortly after.